Sportlegis ×

-Several extensions to issue the CAS award and impact on the arbitration agreement / the principle of celerity
+Several extensions to issue the CAS award in a match-fixing case and impact on the arbitration agreement

 In a tennis case linked to match-fixing, a professional tennis player was suspended for eight years for violations of the relevant integrity program of his international federation.
 The appeal to the CAS was filed in December 2020, a hearing was held one year later and the CAS panel issued its award in November 2022, after eight extensions of the time limit to issue the award under the CAS Code.
 In the subsequent challenge proceedings, the SFT exceptionally considered procedural elements subsequent to the issuance of the challenged award as they were pertinent to establish the player’s case (at 5).